The new Apple Watch has arrived

 The new Apple Watch Series 5 was announced earlier today at Apple's 9/10 "By Innovation Only" event.
-Following the major redesign we saw just last year on the Series 4 the Series 5 will has been given an always-on display to constantly show the time and other complications, like weather, timers or other apps.
+Following the major redesign we saw just last year on the Series 4, the Series 5 features an always-on display to constantly show the time and other complications, like weather, timers or other apps.
 A compass is also inside the Series 5, which will be nice for hikers and those who use the Watch for mapping.

 The Series 5 comes with a custom-made display that allows it to refresh up to 60hz per second or just 1hz.
 Apple pairs that with software they say will deliver 18 hours of battery life.